mohdahsanrazakhan/DailyDevDSA/README.md

 - ✅ Clean, commented code
 - ✅ Problem description & explanation
 - ✅ Time and space complexity analysis
+> Beginner's Note: Multiple approaches might have the same function name.
+If you run the entire code at once, it may throw an error.
+Please run one function at a time and comment out the others.
 ---

 ## 🎯 Goal